 Lean Into the Love

 Love is about much more than romantic connection — it’s about human connection in general, or even about a human’s bond with an animal.
 There are many different ways to create feel-good advertising that can lean on romance, on familial love, or on the fuzzy feeling we get thanks to our pets.
-Advertisers can use emotion to drive conversions.
+Advertisers can use different flavors of emotion to drive conversions.

 Let them Opt Out